swcarpentry/shell-novice/_episodes/06-script.md

 > Which of the following outputs would you expect to see?
 >
 > 1. All of the lines between the first and the last lines of each file ending in `.pdb`
->    in the `molecules` directory
+>    in the `proteins` directory
-> 2. The first and the last line of each file ending in `.pdb` in the `molecules` directory
+> 2. The first and the last line of each file ending in `.pdb` in the `proteins` directory
-> 3. The first and the last line of each file in the `molecules` directory
+> 3. The first and the last line of each file in the `proteins` directory
 > 4. An error because of the quotes around `*.pdb`
 >
 > > ## Solution